Afghanistan: What Taliban rule means for Sikhs and Hindus | DW | 08.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Afghan Sikhs and Hindus face a precarious future living in a country ruled by the Taliban.
-While the Islamic fundamentalist group say the minorities will be safe, past experiences have left them wary.
+While the Islamic fundamentalist group says the minorities will be safe, past experiences have left them wary.

 At least 25 Sikh devotees were killed in a 2020 attack on a Gurdwara in Kabul by an "Islamic State" gunman

-After taking shelter at the Gurdwara Dashmesh Pita at Karta-E-Parwan near Kabul for weeks, Afghan Sikhs and Hindus have left for their homes in different parts of the country.
+After taking shelter at the Gurdwara Dashmesh Pita, a Sikh temple, at Karta-E-Parwan near Kabul for weeks, Afghan Sikhs and Hindus have left for their homes in different parts of the country.

 The collapse of Afghanistan's civilian government and the takeover of the conflict-stricken country by the Taliban last month have thrown the lives of religious minorities in disarray.